Edward Stillings: Political and legal career

 Stillings became involved in politics soon after returning to Ohio, first as a member of the Whig Party, and eventually an original member of the Republican Party.
 In 1851 he was elected to the Kenton City Council and later to the Ohio General Assembly as a Republican representative.
 Notable legislation while there included Edward authoring the first turnpike law in Ohio history.

+Edward was part of the Abolition movement, and operated on the Underground Railroad.
+He liberated many slaves to Canada.

 With the outbreak of the American Civil War, many of Edward's relatives would serve on the Union side.
-He was appointed to the Military Committee of Hardin County, by the Governor William Dennison, Jr. in 1861.
+He was appointed to the Military Committee of Hardin County by the Governor William Dennison, Jr. in 1861.
 Shortly thereafter, a friend of Edward's he knew earlier in life from Kenton, Ohio, Thomas Carney, had become the Governor of Kansas.
 At his request to come to Kansas to help forge the infant state ahead, Edward accepted.

 Kansas

 Edward arrived in Leavenworth, Kansas in 1863.
 He was appointed city attorney of Leavenworth by the Carney administration.
 He would also be active in the business world, operating wagon trains across Kansas to forward goods to California and helping to construct the Kansas Central Railway.
 He would serve as the attorney for the First National Bank in Leavenworth, Kansas Central Railroad, Leavenworth and Atchison Railroad, and many other corporations in Kansas.
 A notable client also included Brigham Young of Salt Lake City.

 He would be elected several times to the Kansas Legislature, where he was at one time the Chairman of the Judiciary Committee and would serve as a Judge pro tem of the District Court.
 In 1877 as Chairman of the Judiciary Committee, he would create the positions of three commissioners to codify the laws of the state, in which he would be appointed to one of those positions.
 Having a wealth of knowledge of the Ohio code from his days in the legislature there, much of the Kansas code would be copied from Ohio's.
 Stillings would argue many cases before the Supreme Court of the United States.
 He was considered one of the preeminent jurists in Kansas of that time.

-The Edward Stillings House at 303 N. Esplanade, in the North Esplanade Historic District of Leavenworth, is listed among the National Register of Historic Places.
+The Edward Stillings House, an Italianate architecture home built in 1875, is located at 303 N. Esplanade in the North Esplanade Historic District of Leavenworth and listed among the National Register of Historic Places.
+It was later owned by Italian hotelier Ferdinand Jesus Mella.